uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 nano script.R
 ```

-For detailed instructions on transferring files, see our [Data Management user guides](user-information/user-guides/data-management).
+For detailed instructions on transferring files, see the [Data Management user guides](user-information/user-guides/data-management).

 ### Installing and running software